RasterDuck/vectormathbench/README.md

 nanobench output useful as a detailed view without mixing unrelated operations into one large table.

+Intersection latency and throughput are intentionally separate capabilities.
+Latency tables expose individual hit and miss paths.
+Throughput tables process 256 varied rays with a realistic mixture of hits and misses and report the amortized cost per ray.

 At the end of a run, the executable prints a compact single-precision ranking summary.
 For every directly comparable capability it reports the fastest library, the `move::math` rank, and its gap from the winner.
 Double-precision